Board of Directors

 Kent Griffin, Chair

 Kent Griffin is the Managing Director of PHICAS Investors, which provides investment and strategy services.
 Kent previously served as the President and Chief Operating Officer of BioMed Realty, a San Diego-based real estate investment trust focused on life science real estate in the United States and the United Kingdom, which was acquired by Blackstone in 2016.
 Previously he worked as an investment banker for JP Morgan in New York and San Francisco and Raymond James in St. Petersburg.
 Kent began his career with Arthur Andersen as a C.P.A.
 A native Floridian, Kent received a B.S. from Wake Forest University and an M.B.A. from the University of North Carolina, Chapel Hill.
-Kent currently serves on the Board of Directors of TIER REIT (NYSE: TIER) a Dallas-based real estate investment trust focused on commercial office properties and on the Board of Advisors for Pilot Mountain Ventures an early stage venture firm.
+Kent currently serves on the Board of Directors of Healthpeak Properties (NYSE: DOC) a Denver-based real estate investment trust focused on lab space and outpatient medical facilities properties and on the Board of Directors of Cousins Properties (NYSE: CUZ) an Atlanta-based real estate investment trust focused on trophy office properties in the Sunbelt.
 He also serves on the Charleston County School District’s Audit and Finance Committee and on various boards for the Wake Forest University School of Business, the Wood Center for Real Estate Studies at Chapel Hill and Charleston Waterkeeper.
 Kent lives in Mount Pleasant with his wife and two children.

 Steve Zoukis, Vice Chair